Thomas & Friends (franchise): Heritage railways

-Due to the increasing licensing fees and many other restrictions imposed by HiT including the need for "Sir Topham Hatts" to have auditions and the requirement for intensive Criminal Records Bureau checking, many heritage railways in the UK and overseas have reluctantly decided to withdraw from running "Thomas" days, thus reducing the income stream to these organisations.
+Due to the increasing licensing fees and restrictions imposed by HiT including the need for "Sir Topham Hatt" to undergo a Criminal Records Bureau check, some heritage railways in the UK and overseas no longer run "Thomas" days.

-An international tour featuring Thomas and his driver was completed in 2005 in honour of the 60th anniversary of the original stories.
-Former US President George H. W. Bush dedicated the Presidential Train during a ceremony in 2005.

-A "real" Thomas was used in a special play, The Queen's Handbag, staged to celebrate the 80th birthday of Queen Elizabeth II, starring well-loved characters from children's literature.
-In the play the near life-sized Thomas carried Sophie Dahl to the stage to meet Sir Topham Hatt (Jonathan Ross) at the beginning of the show.
+The play The Queen's Handbag, staged to celebrate the 80th birthday of Queen Elizabeth II, featured well-loved characters from children's literature.
+A near life-sized Thomas carried Sophie Dahl to the stage to meet Sir Topham Hatt (Jonathan Ross) at the beginning of the show.
 The same Thomas had previously been used in the All Aboard Live Tour.

+The Japanese Ōigawa Railway has five locomotives that appear Thomas, Hiro, Percy, James, and Rusty, based at Shin-Kanaya Station.
+Thomas runs between Shin-Kanaya and Kawaneonsen-Sasamado Station.

 Popularity with autistic audience

-In June and July 2001, the UK National Autistic Society conducted a survey of 81 parents of children with autism and Asperger syndrome to investigate their putative 'special relationship' with Thomas the Tank Engine.
-The survey confirmed the organisation's assumption from anecdotal evidence that children with autism spectrum disorders associate far more strongly with Thomas the Tank Engine than with other children's characters.
+In 2001, the British National Autistic Society conducted a survey of 81 parents of children with autism and Asperger syndrome to investigate their relationship with Thomas.
+The survey confirmed the organisation's anecdotal evidence that children with autism spectrum disorders associate more strongly with Thomas than with other children's characters.

-In the National Autistic Society's April 2007 survey, conducted with 748 UK parents of children under 10 with autism, 58% of parents reported Thomas was the first children's character their children enjoyed, with about one-third of parents reporting their children were able to learn basic facial expressions from the characters, as all of Thomas's friends have easy-to-read expressions.
+In the National Autistic Society's 2007 survey, conducted with 748 UK parents of children under 10 with autism, 58% of parents reported Thomas was the first children's character their children enjoyed, with about one-third of parents reporting their children were able to learn basic facial expressions from the characters.
 54% of parents reported that the stories contributed to their child's sense of security.

-Mattel developed an autistic character for the series, and introduced "Bruno the Brake Car" to appear along with Thomas from 21 September 2022.
-They worked with organisations including the Autistic Self Advocacy Network and the National Autistic Society, which helped to cast nine year old Elliott Garcia from Reading, Berkshire, to play the voice part of the brake van (or caboose).
+Mattel developed autistic character Bruno the Brake Car for Thomas & Friends: All Engines Go.
+They worked with organisations including the Autistic Self Advocacy Network and the National Autistic Society, and cast Elliott Garcia and Chuck Smith in the UK and US versions respectively to voice the character.